 What is bullying?

-There is no legal definition of bullying, but it is often defined as repeated behaviour with intent to hurt another person, physically or emotionally.
-It can take many forms, including verbal threats, physical assault, calling names, gossiping and online bullying (cyberbullying).
+Bullying can be defined as repeated and unwanted behaviour with intent to hurt another person, physically or emotionally.
+It can take many forms, including verbal threats, physical assault, calling names, gossiping and cyberbullying.

 Counselling for bullying

 Whether you are currently being bullied, have been bullied in the past or are affected by it in another way, many people find counselling helpful.
 A therapist can help you explore what is happening and your options and responses, in private and without judgement.

 Bullying may have affected you at an earlier time in your life, but it may have been a factor in developing other issues such as anxiety, depression or low self-esteem.